HoneyHoneyTeam/3in1-WIFI-MultiBoard-with-Screen/README.md

 <br/>

-To flash the Marauder onto the board, we suggest using **Google Chrome**.
+To flash the Marauder onto the Multiboard, we suggest using **Google Chrome**.

 There are two buttons located near the screen: the button on the right is the Boot button, and the one on the left is the Reset button.